How to become Web Developer: Web Development Guide

 Beyond coding, understanding the user is key.
 Here are a couple of popular frameworks that help ensure a good user experience:

-- What are the 7 Cs of website design?
-This framework focuses on creating a great user experience: context, content, commerce, community, customization, communication, and connection.
+• What are the 7 Cs of website design?
+This framework aims to give users a great experience.
+It covers seven main areas: context, content, commerce, community, customization, communication, and connection.
+Each part plays an important role in creating a strong user experience.

 Stay updated with the latest blogs by visiting our website.